 That’s why Vicki asked her friend, Julie Smith Mendez, to join her for a discussion about being an homeschool mom with a career.
 Julie is a Career Coach and also invests in the homeschool community by supporting moms who are both working a job and working as homeschool moms.

 Julie has two homeschoolers: eighth grader and sixth grader.
-Julie is also a Career Coach (another reason Vicki enjoys chatting with Julie, since Vicki is also a Career Coach).
+She is also a Career Coach (another reason Vicki enjoys chatting with Julie, since Vicki is also a Career Coach).

 Because of Julie’s husband’s career, they move every two years, often overseas.
 Homeschooling presented itself as a great option when her oldest was facing kindergarten..
 Homeschooling would require fewer transitions when they had to move mid-year.
 Nine years later, they are still homeschooling and have found it to be fun and a perfect fit for her family.